Examples would include: meal prepping, laundry, emails, work tasks, cleaning, etc. The list of options could go on and on!

 This same idea can apply to every social media platform your business is on.
 You can sit down and spend focused time scheduling your Instagram posts, Tweets, Pins on Pinterest, etc.

-Giving each platform focused time and attention (even if it’s only periodically) will help you keep that page fresh, and eliminate the overwhelm of running that page daily.
+Giving each platform focused time and attention (even if it’s only periodically) will help you keep that page fresh, and eliminate the overwhelm of running all of those pages daily.

 To batch by topic, sit down to schedule your posts.
 Have all social media platforms that you use open and ready.